 Download our Kit List

-PhotoJourney 2020 is based at the incredible Temple Tree Resort and Spa in Lakeside, Pokhara.
+PhotoJourney Nepal’s basecamp is the incredible Temple Tree Resort and Spa in Lakeside, Pokhara.

 “The resort is ideally located right at the centre of the Lakeside in an area called Gaurighat, the only stretch of the Lakeside enjoying a full view of the lake as well as the Himalayas.